bd0525/new2GPR/README.md

    Resources:

 6. Application and Analysis
-   Objective: Apply your GPR model to real-world data and analyze its performance.
+   Obj: Apply your GPR model to real-world data and analyze its performance.

    Steps:
 	Choose a dataset relevant to your interests or industry.